 Murrumbidgee Valley Nature Reserve

 Murrumbidgee Valley Nature Reserve was created in July 2010.
-It covers an area of 1844ha.
-For detailed park and fire management documents, visit the OEH website.
+It covers an area of 1998ha.
+View the detailed park and fire management documents.

 These maps give a basic overview of park attractions and facilities, and may not be detailed enough for some activities.
 We recommend that you buy a topographic map before you go exploring.